Equal Care Day

 Intersectional view of the gender care gap

-The grievances in gender-specific inequality in care work are even more apparent in regions of the world characterized by poverty.
-In areas where there is no access to electricity and running water, for example, the care activities of unpaid female care workers also include tasks such as procuring firewood and clean drinking water (Oxfam Germany 2020).
-Both of these tasks often involve walking long, arduous distances.
-This means that, on average, women and girls have to spend even more time on unpaid care work.
-A study by the Women's Economic Empowerment and Care Initiative asked residents of five rural communities in Colombia, Ethiopia, the Philippines, Uganda and Zimbabwe how much time they spent each day on primary and secondary care work.
-The distinction between primary and secondary refers to whether the respective care work was the only task that the person performed during this time or whether the activity took place at the same time as another one.
-On average, the women surveyed stated that they spent a total of 13.8 hours a day on both of these types of care work, compared to 4.3 hours for the men surveyed (Karimli 2015).
+The grievances of gender inequality in care work are even more apparent in poverty-stricken regions of the world.
+In areas without access to electricity and running water, the care activities of unpaid female care workers also include tasks such as procuring firewood and clean drinking water (Oxfam Deutschland, 2020).
+Both tasks often involve long, arduous journeys.
+On average, women and girls therefore have to spend even more time on unpaid care work.
+As part of a study by the Women's Economic Empowerment and Care Initiative, residents of five rural communities in Colombia, Ethiopia, the Philippines, Uganda and Zimbabwe were asked how much time they spend per day on primary and secondary1 care work.
+On average, the women surveyed stated that they spend a total of 13.8 hours per day on both of these types of care work.
+For the men surveyed, the figure was 4.3 hours (Karimli, 2015).

 What should change?